Comox (electoral district)

 Comox was a provincial electoral district in the Canadian province of British Columbia.
 It was one of the first twelve ridings representing that province upon its joining Confederation, and was a one-member constituency.
 The core of this once-vast riding, which at its inception stretched to the Yukon border, is now named Comox Valley.

-Demographics

-Political geography
+Geography

-Nominally this riding included most of the Central Coast as well as all of northern Vancouver Island, but in practicality there were very few eligible voters as the vast majority of the area's population was from one of the many First Nations in the district.
+Nominally, this riding included most of the Central Coast as well as all of northern Vancouver Island, but in practicality there were very few eligible voters as the vast majority of the area's population was from one of the many First Nations in the district.